remondis-it/remap/README.md

 ## How to use

-The short mapping shown under [Long story short](#long-story-short) uses all common operations.
-When a mapping becomes a little more complex the following code snippets may help.
+The short mapping shown under [Long story short](#long-story-short) shows only a few mapping features of ReMap.
+The following examples try to cover up the basics of ReMap but also provides code snippets that may help if your mapping becomes a little more complex.

 ### Implicit Mappings

 ReMap performs implicit mappings if
 * property name and type of source and destination fields are equal
-* property name of source and destination field are equal and mappers were registered that can perform the type conversion (explained later).
+* property name of source and destination field are equal and mappers were registered that can perform the necessary type conversion (explained later).

-Assuming `A` and `B` have the exact same number of properties with the same names and type, the following mapping configuration is enough to map all fields automatically.
+Assuming `A` and `B` have the exact same number of properties with the same names and types, the following mapping configuration is enough to map all fields automatically.

 __This also works for collections!__